mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 ``libmamba`` tests
 ******************

-The tests for libamba are written in C++.
+The tests for libmamba are written in C++.

 .. code:: bash